tdameros/42-philosophers/README.md

-# Project Philosophers
+# Philosophers Project

 ## Description
 This is a project for the school 42.
 The goal of this project is to implement a simulation of the dining philosophers problem ([formulated by Dijkstra](https://en.wikipedia.org/wiki/Dining_philosophers_problem)) using threads and synchronization.

 ## Installation
-1. Clone the repository: `git clone https://github.com/username/project-philosophers.git`
+1. Clone the repository: `git clone https://github.com/tdameros/42-philosophers.git`
-2. Navigate to the project directory: `cd project-philosophers`
+2. Navigate to the project directory: `cd 42-philosophers`
 3. Build the program: `make`

 ## Usage